Jeff Bezos Surprised High School Students in DC Monday. Most Didn't Know Who He Was. | Washingtonian (DC)

 — Jonathan Capriel (@CaprielWBJ) October 21, 2019

-The appearance by a Bezos was a surprise, according to Amazon employees who organized the event.
+The appearance by Bezos was a surprise, according to Amazon employees who organized the event.

 But the students didn’t immediately react to richest man on the planet; Hutchins estimated only about three of her students recognized Bezos.
 They got the idea quickly, though, when Hutchins cried out with excitement.
 “I know I screamed,” Hutchins said, laughing.
 “A thousand questions went through my mind.
 Should I shake his hand?
 Should I hug him?
 I told him, ‘I’m from New Orleans—I’m going in for the hug!'”

 Bezos spoke with the students for about five minutes.
-At one point, he made a crack about a student’s vague answer, Hutchins said, relaying a story about his daughter and calling teenagers masters of vagueness.
+At one point, he made a crack about a student’s vague answer, Hutchins said, relaying a story about his own daughter and calling teenagers masters of vagueness.
 At another juncture, Bezos listened patiently while a student explained his project, then praised the junior for a compelling presentation.
 The moment was an educator’s dream.
 “I was very proud as his teacher,” Hutchins laughed.
 “I was like, ‘Yes!
 Larry!‘” In class, Bezos called Hutchins “a champion.”

-Hutchins, for her part, described Bezos “down to earth and so personable.”
+Hutchins, for her part, described Bezos as “down to earth and so personable.”
 She hoped the episode would gin up more interest for the course, and the engineering course more broadly.
-Amazon’s funding is what allows the students access to an online course that teaches Python, among other coding languages.
+Amazon’s funding is what allows the students entry in an online course that teaches Python, among other coding languages.
 She also noted the disparities in access to computer science education, and that her class were “100 percent minority students.”

 After the event, Hutchins stopped by nearby Republic Cantina for lunch—where she ran into a table of six Amazon employees gaggling after the event.
-Hutchins pulled up a high chair, as Jill Kerr, Amazon’s Communications Director for Public Policy, asked her about the event.
+Hutchins pulled up a high chair, as Jill Kerr, Amazon’s Communications Director for Public Policy, asked her about the day.

 “We had an awesome time with your kids,” Kerr said.
 “Do you think they had fun today?”